 Busy beaks are happy beaks!

 Good toys have different shapes and textures for the bird to explore and destroy.
 At least three toys should make a bird work for food Working toys are toys that make them work for their treats or favored foods.
 Parrots in the wild will spend the majority of their waking hours, hunting and foraging.
-Bird toys stimulate their mind and help replicate actions they would execute in the wild.
-Proper bird toys and bird toy placement enhance a Psittacines life in captivity.
+Toys stimulate their mind and help replicate actions they would execute in the wild.
+Proper toys and placement enhance a Psittacines life in captivity.

-Parrots think they’re working for food while avicultural outsider sees birds playing with bird toys as birds; playing with bird toys.
-Your companion parrot is always thinking, and since nothing has changed in their minds, playing with bird toys is their job.
+Parrots think they’re working for food while avicultural outsider sees birds playing with toys as birds; playing with bird toys.
+Your companion parrot is always thinking, and since nothing has changed in their minds, playing with toys is their job.
 It’s what Mother Nature gave them to survive, this need to forage.
 If you provide no means of foraging, your bird will seek other avenues.
 It may be furniture or personal affects.
 Usually because they are easy and plentiful targets.
 It’s important to encourage your companion parrot to work for food because it’s a natural behavior.
-Bird toys that encourage birds to work for food are foraging bird toys.

-The balance of bird toys should be easily shredded.
-Bird toys may be store bought or home made.
+The balance of toys should be easily shredded.
+Toys may be store bought or home made.
 Parrot toy parts are available and helps keep toy making economical.
 Soft wood, paper, leather and other textures are important for the bird to explore and destroy

-Introduce pieces of food like broccoli or corn, using one of many commercially available or home made bird toy holders.
-The food on the bird toy holder rewards them for playing.
+Introduce pieces of food like broccoli or corn, using one of many commercially available or home made toy holders.
+The food on the toy holder rewards them for playing.

 Watch a bird in its natural habitat and you’ll see them chewing soft bark and hard tree trunks.
-Bird toys made from compressed palm leaf or treated Yucca introduces hours of “pecking pleasure” Interactive bird toys made from Plexiglas are very effective at reducing birdie boredom.
+Toys made from compressed palm leaf or treated Yucca introduces hours of “pecking pleasure” Interactive toys made from Plexiglas are very effective at reducing birdie boredom.

-The more you change the bird toy and perch arrangement, the more you challenge your companion parrot.
-It helps them socialize and helps avoids “bird-toy-phobia”
+The more you change the toy and perch arrangement, the more you challenge your companion parrot.
+It helps them socialize and helps avoids “toy-phobia”

 Parrots can develop phobic reactions to new people, new furniture, and even new birds.